ry0dan/ctf-solutions/README.md

 # ctf-solutions
-this repo will contain various solutions to some ctf's i played
+this repo will contain various solutions to some CTFs.

-each code you see here has an explanation on this blog
+each code you encounter here has an explanation on this blog.

 https://riodan.medium.com/